vyasbhakti35-web/BOOK-MANAGEMENT-SYSTEM-/readme.md

-##Book Inventory Management System##
+📘 Book Inventory Management System

+📌 Project Description

-The Book Inventory Management System is a web-based application designed to manage book records in a digital and organized way.
-The system helps replace manual or spreadsheet-based inventory tracking with a centralized online solution.
+The Book Inventory Management System is a web-based application designed to manage book records in a structured and digital format.
+The system helps replace manual and spreadsheet-based inventory tracking with a centralized online solution.

-This project is created as part of a Web Development course to understand how frontend, backend, and databases work together in a full-stack application.
+This project is developed as part of a Web Development course to demonstrate full-stack application concepts.

-##Project Overview

-The application allows users to manage book information through a simple interface.
-Users can add new books, view existing records, update book details, and delete books from the inventory.
-All data is stored in a database to ensure information is saved permanently.
+🎯 Project Objective

+The main objective of this project is to build a system that allows efficient management of book inventory while demonstrating the integration of frontend, backend, and database components.

-##Key Features
+✨ Key Features

+Add books to the inventory

+View book records in a centralized system

+Update book information

-Add, view, update, and delete book records
+Delete outdated book records

-Centralized book inventory management

-Persistent data storage using a database
+Store data permanently using a database

-Simple and user-friendly interface
+🧱 System Architecture

+The application follows a client–server–database architecture:

+The frontend handles user interaction

+The backend processes requests and applies business logic

+The database stores all book inventory data persistently

-##Technologies Used
+🛠️ Technologies Used

 Frontend: HTML, CSS, JavaScript, React